Philotheephilix/CheckMate----Attendance-tracker/README.md

 ## Overview

-**PROJECT - X** is an attendance tracker web application that allows educational institutions to efficiently manage student attendance records.
+**CheckMate** is an attendance tracker web application that allows educational institutions to efficiently manage student attendance records.
 It offers real-time tracking, percentage calculation, period-wise reports, and detailed user profiles.
 With a frontend built using HTML, CSS, and JavaScript, and backend processing powered by Python and MongoDB, this application ensures seamless performance and reliability.

 ## Features